TylerDelawder/front-end-template/README.md

 The javascript functions I created are:

 1.  autoPlayYouTubeModal()
 ..
 Plays the YouTube video in a pop-up box when clicked and autoplays automatically.
-(Make sure your adblocker is turned off, I learned this the hard way.)
+(Make sure your adblocker is turned off so autoplay works, I learned this the hard way.)
 ```